One wheel drag on disc brakes.

 Cause of One Wheel Drag

-Cause: There are a number of different possible causes for one wheel drag.
-The cause of a one wheel drag on a disc brake can be either mechanical or hydraulic in nature.
+There are several different possible causes for one wheel drag.
+The cause of a one-wheel drag on a disc brake can be either mechanical or hydraulic.
 The list of possible causes will include:

 - Caliper slides

 - Caliper piston